 His monograph, The City of Poetry: Imagining the Civic Role of the Poet in Fourteenth-Century Italy

-, is under contract with Cambridge University Press and was awarded the 2019 Aldo and Jeanne Scaglione Publication Award for a Manuscript in Italian Literary Studies
+, is forthcoming with Cambridge University Press and was awarded the 2019 Aldo and Jeanne Scaglione Publication Award for a Manuscript in Italian Literary Studies

 by the Modern Language Association (press release